rainbow-hue/coderly-extension/README.md

 * Provides instant suggestions.
 * Currently supports C++.

+To Install :
+- Clone the repository
+- Go to chrome://extensions/
+- Turn on Developer mode
+- Click on Load unpacked and select the git folder

 This project has been submitted by **Crimsonwolves** for the **Bug Byte League '22 Hackathon**.

 Theme chosen: Code Completion Application